Table of Contents

 Phew!
 Yes, we know that was a lot of information.
 However, not nearly enough.

+While we are comparing payment gateway vs merchant account, there is one important aspect we must take into consideration.
 It is important to understand how you can choose a payment gateway and merchant account provider.
 So, let’s head to that section without wasting any time.